-Spotify, the world’s largest music streaming service, bumped into the same realization every fast growing tech company does: A great product wins early adopters, but a great brand wins the mainstream.
-The biggest challenge was its legacy identity system: It had been engineered to work in an app but not in a global communications program.
-It left the brand looking more like a tech company than the entertainment company it was.
-A reboot was necessary.
+Spotify, the world’s largest music streaming service, confronted the same realization every fast-growing tech company does: a great product wins early adopters, but a great brand wins the mainstream.

 - Lee Maschmeyer